-Crushing of grapes is the traditional method involved in winemaking.
-But today with modern tech and machineries grapes are crushed and steamed at the same time.
+Crushing grapes is the traditional method involved in winemaking.
+But today with modern tech and machinery, grapes are crushed and steamed at the same time.
 A piston crusher or a roller crusher is used.
 In older traditional ways grapes were crushed using bare feet and hands.

 After fermentation is completed, the clarification process begins.
 This process removes the suspended particles and makes the wine clearer.
 This process is done in large wooden barrels.
 Many precipitators are added to the wine to precipitate the unneeded things out.
 The process is repeated again and again and every time barrel is changed.
 After this, the wine is ready to be aged.

-After clarification, the wine is ready to be bottled.
+The wine is ready to be bottled after clarification.
 But an alternative of bringing extra richness to the wine is done by ageing it.
 This process is just simply keeping the wine in different containers over a while.
 The ageing process is different for different types of wine.
 Whatever the path is chosen the end product of a perfect wine is achieved.

 Taste effect through various process